wavelet-space/vault/source/index.md

   - Smalltalk: Squak is good enough; In the past I emailed autor of some very intersting implementation.
 He was kind and replayed with some tips.
 He was also geophysicist working on simulations with his own Smalltalk implementation &ndash; very interesting!
     See a dedicated [document](./memoirs/computing/alltalk.md).
+  - Scala is nice, especially Scala 3, but job offers are too limited.
+Again, when somebody will pay mo for that I will use it, put Python seems to be good enough.

   The languages marked bold are for production and other for hobby projects (this may change depending on context).